 Sora felt winded at her statement.
 I didn’t expect—her words were filled with such spite and bitterness … her emotion was like an actual blow.
 Did I lower my guard?
 Swallowing, she stretched out her arms, regaining her senses.
 “Mimi, can we bother you with a place to stay, some food, and we can discuss these things later?
 We’ve had—it’s been a rough few days.
 I think some time to process everything would do some good.
 We don’t have to be hasty, and I’m more than willing to help out with the harvest and labor if needed; I’m the one that brought everyone here in the first place, so I need to take some form of responsibility.”

-Nathan nodded.
+Mary smiled at her, and Nathan nodded.
 “It’s a good proposal.
-We can think everything over and come back to discuss how we’ll proceed when we let our emotions settle.”
+We can think everything over and come back to discuss how we’ll proceed when everyone’s emotions settle.”

 Mimi sagged back into her chair.
 “That—seems wise.
 Olivia, would you take them to the town guest house and see to their needs.
 We can reconvene tomorrow.”